-Details of forthcoming events can be found on the page for The Tidal Zone.
+Details of forthcoming events can be found on the Events page.

-Signs for Lost Children and Bodies of Light were both shortlisted for the Wellcome Book Prize, in 2016 and 2015 respectively.
+The Tidal Zone, Signs for Lost Children and Bodies of Light were shortlisted for the Wellcome Book Prize, in 2017, 2016 and 2015 respectively.

 I was born in Glasgow, but moved to Manchester as a young child and lived there until I left for Oxford at eighteen (the first time I’d been to the south of England, except for occasional daytrips to London).
 It was a northern childhood, revolving around home in south Manchester, grandparents in rural Yorkshire and weekends spent climbing mountains in the Lake District, and these are still the landscapes that feel like home.